Thunderboi1337/Todo_List_In_Go/README.md

 ## License

-Do what you want with this, anybody is allowed to use it :*
+Feel free to use and modify this project as you see fit.
+Enjoy!